LJRH/xestools/README.md

 ## Troubleshooting

-- Switching XES Upper/Lower doesn’t change curves:
+- Switching XES Upper/Lower doesn't change curves:
   - The app reloads items for the selected channel; if a reload fails, a warning lists problem files.
-- “Save NeXus” disabled:
+- "Save NeXus" disabled:
   - Install h5py: `pip install h5py`.
 - Loading XES gives an error about 'channel not found':
   - You have to select the correct channel first using the radio button and then load the scans (bug).
+- Application crashes or segfaults:
+  - Check the logs/ directory for crash reports and diagnostic information
+  - The application includes comprehensive stability features to prevent and recover from crashes

 ## To do
 - Fix ASCII XES loader to support beamline format files.